• Skip to primary navigation

 Dice up each of the cheeks by making vertical and horizontal cuts down the mango.
 Try not to cut all the way down to the skin.
 Then flip the cheek inside out and the pieces of mango will pop right out!
 Use a spoon to scoop the chunks off the skin.

-How to make this salsa
+How to make Mango Habanero Salsa

 This mango habanero salsa recipe is very straightforward and easy.
 Simply add all the ingredients to a large bowl and squeeze the lime juice over top.
 With a spoon or a rubber spatula, mix all the ingredients together to distribute the lime juice.
 Do this gently as you don't want to mash the avocados.